SPARQL-Anything/sparql.anything/README.md

                                        set).
 Options passed in this way
                                        can be overwritten in the SERVICE
                                        IRI or in the Basic Graph Pattern.
- -i,--input <input>                    [Deprecated] OPTIONAL - The path to
-                                       a SPARQL result set file to be used as input.
-When present, the query
-                                       is pre-processed by substituting
-                                       variable names with values from the
-                                       bindings provided.
-The query is
-                                       repeated for each set of bindings
-                                       in the input result set.
 ```

 Logging can be configured adding the following option (SLF4J).